ariesiitr/Smart-Railway-Alarm/readme.md

 RAILWAY ALARM SYSTEM
 Key Features -
-1. Railway crossing barrier
+1. Railway crossing barrier.
-2. Object detection on track
+2. Object detection on the railway track.
-3. Fire alarm system in train
+3. A Fire alarm system in train.

 ROADMAP

 1. First, we will design the sensor system for each of the above key features.
- This includes a gas alarm system placed inside the train, an ultrasonic system for railway crossing barrier and object detection on track.
+This includes a gas alarm system placed inside the train and an ultrasonic system used for railway crossing barrier and object detection on track.
 The railway crossing gate consists of ultrasonic sensors
 a) The sensors detect the train and close the barrier.